-(i) Impairment testing for goodwill and other indefinite-life intangible assets requires an estimation of the value in use of the cash generating units ('CGUs') to which the goodwill and other indefinite-life intangible assets are allocated.
+The Group determines whether goodwill and other indefinite-life intangible assets are impaired at least on an annual basis.
+This requires an estimation of the value in use of the cash generating units ('CGUs') to which the goodwill and other indefinite-life intangible assets are allocated.
 Establishing the value in use requires the Group to make an estimate of the expected future pre-tax cash flows from the CGU and also to choose a suitable pre-tax discount rate and terminal growth rate in order to calculate the present value of those cash flows.
-More details are given in " note 14.
+More details are given in Note 14.